2017 UpdateEconologica.org

 The frame design began with ubiquitous 5 gallon

-numerous pockets on the inside and outside.
-The inside pockets are useful
+the inside and outside.
+The inside pockets are useful for small valuable

 (mainly groceries) in living without a car and a bucket organizer as a sort